Multichannel marketing refers to the practice of interacting with customers through several channels (e.g. website, retail, email, mobile, etc.)

 - Congruence.
 Everything has to be aligned across channels both internally (i.e. within your departments) and externally (i.e. within the channels themselves).

 - Engagement.
-While all channels are a little different in regards to content distribution and engagement, you have to take into account the uniqueness of each channel.
+While all channels are a little different in regard to content distribution and customer engagement, you have to take into account the uniqueness of each channel.
 For example, try to use social media to build a heavily engaged audience.

 Getting Multichannel Marketing Right

 Foundations are not enough to get you going.
 They are just the bare necessities before you can start implementing multichannel marketing strategies.
-To truly get prepared for the process you will need to implement the steps outlined below.
+To truly prepare for the process, you will need to implement the steps outlined below.

 #1 Build Buyer Persona’s

-Before you can target anyone specifically with marketing, you have to know who is buying your products.
+Before you can target anyone specifically with marketing, you must know who is buying your products.
 It’s doubly as important for B2B businesses, as the sales are usually higher ticket but fewer overall.
 Failing to capture one lead can put a dent in monthly revenue.